controlo-chain/Whitepaper/WHITEPAPER.md

 ## Native Token

 BNB will run on CSC in the same way as ETH runs on Ethereum so that it remains as “native token” for both CSC and BC.
-This means, in addition to COT is used to pay most of the fees on Controlo Blockchain and Binance DEX, COT will be also used to:
+This means, in addition to COT is used to pay most of the fees on Controlo Blockchain and Controlo DEX, COT will be also used to:

 1. pay “fees“ to deploy smart contracts on CSC
 2. stake on selected CSC validators, and get corresponding rewards